joannakl/cs102/syllabus.markdown

 - **2 In-class Coding Quizzes (CQ), 15%** <br/>
 The announced in-class programming quizzes will be taken during the recitations.
-You will need to solve a particular programming problem within 30 minutes.
+You will need to solve a few programming problems within 60 minutes.
 The problem will be similar to problems you have seen while completing labs and programming projects.
 These will be taken within Respondus lock-down browser.